-Real women tell Moneyish how they renewed their careers over age 40 — and they’re joined by celebs like Sharon Stone and Winona Ryder
+Real women tell Moneyish how they renewed their careers over age 40 — and they’re joined by celebs like Bobbi Brown and Nicole Kidman

 Women over 40 are having major career moments.

 Makeup mogul Bobbi Brown, who launched her namesake cosmetics empire in 1991, announced on Monday she’s getting back in the game with Beauty Evolution, a beauty and wellness company coupled with justBOBBI, an editorial site.